PaddyFA/milestone-project-1/README.md

 ### Accessibility

-All accessibility was checked using wave and all passed with only one alert to say there was an iframe on the page.
+All accessibility was checked using wave and all passed with only one alert to say there was an iframe on the page and screen shot can be viewed here:

 * [Accessibility](assets/images/accessibilityvalidator.png)